British Airtours: Corporate changes, new name and new services

 During 1984, British Airtours took delivery of a Rolls-Royce RB211-powered Boeing 747-236Bs at Gatwick, its first and only brand-new widebodied aircraft.
 This aircraft was put into service on the airline's popular, long-haul ABC flights to North America.
 The same year, British Airtours' last Boeing 707 made its final revenue flight.
 In the meantime, British Airtours also began taking delivery of a small number of former British Airways Lockheed L-1011 Tristar widebodies, which initially supplemented its narrow-bodied 737 fleet on the busier and more popular routes.
 In 1985, British Airtours introduced a new livery that closely resembled the one used by British Airways at the time (designed by Landor Associates).

-Rebranding and later activity
+Another new name and late activity

-In April 1988, British Airtours adopted the popular Caledonian Airways brand when the newly privatised British Airways had completed the takeover of its former Gatwick-based rival British Caledonian.
+In April 1988, British Airtours was fully merged into the popular Caledonian Airways brand.
+This brand new air carrier had been established by the newly privatised British Airways on December 10, 1987, to take over all the Group charter operations and after the takeover of its former Gatwick-based rival British Caledonian.
 As an additional measure to signify the change, the airline also adopted a modified Caledonian livery which had been adapted from the contemporary, Landor Associates-designed British Airways livery.
 The newly rebranded Caledonian Airways transferred its Gatwick operation from the airport's South Terminal into the then brand-new North Terminal, thereby concentrating the majority of the British Airways group's Gatwick services within the new terminal.